9 Creative Writing Exercises Perfect for English Learners

 You can also add another part:

-- Then: What happens after the character overcomes the obstacle (how is everything resolved)?
+- Then: What happens after the character overcomes the obstacle?
+How is everything resolved?

 Here’s another example:

-“Little Red Riding Hood wanted to visit her grandmother but when she got there she found a wolf instead, so she yelled for help and a passerby came to her rescue.
-Then everybody lived happily ever after!”
+Little Red Riding Hood wanted to visit her grandmother but when she got there she found a wolf instead, so she yelled for help and a passerby came to her rescue.
+Then everybody lived happily ever after!

 You can also improve your reading comprehension with this summarization method.
-Every time you read a book or a story in English, you should summarize it to yourself, to make sure you understood it.
+Every time you read a book or a story in English, you should summarize it to yourself to make sure you understood it.
 If you can’t write a good summary, you might want to re-read the book or story more carefully.

 4. Devil’s advocate

-Is there something you feel strongly about?
-Let’s say, for example, that you believe every person should learn a second language.
-Take this belief, and write about it from the opposite point of view.
-In this case, you would write about why everyone should not learn another language.
+For example, maybe you believe every person should learn a second language.
+Take this belief, and instead write about it from the opposite point of view.
+In this example, you would write about why everyone should not learn another language.

 In English, this is called “playing devil’s advocate.”
 That’s when you take a side you don’t actually believe in, just to see an issue from a different point of view.